 All cards are revealed and the total value for everyone is announced.

-- If either the player or the banker’s hand reaches eight or nine points, that score wins the game, the game is then considered over.
+If either the player or banker’s hand reaches eight or nine points, that score wins the game.

-- In the event that a player’s hand totals between zero and five points, they will be dealt an additional card.
+In the event that your hand totals between zero and five points, you will be dealt an additional card.